AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-06-0.md

 - Opening any Native AEM Sites output from a Map Collection results in an error stating that the resource is not found, preventing access to the generated output.
 (GUIDES-42065)
 - The `<reltable>` element in a DITA map is ignored during Native PDF generation, causing "Related concepts", "Related tasks", and similar auto-generated cross-reference sections to be missing from the output.
 (GUIDES-38333)
 - When publishing a DITA map with `processing-role=resource-only` elements on AEM Sites (with legacy component mapping), orphan site pages are generated for those elements in additional scenarios such as `topicgroup` elements and specific content configurations.
 (GUIDES-37650)
+- When a map with a long name is added to a Map Collection, the map collection UI is rendered in a distorted layout.
+This issue has been resolved with the New maps collection.
+(GUIDES-42062)

+## Publishing with New PDF engine

 - When generating Native PDF output for certain content, only the first page is rendered in the PDF despite the intermediate HTML containing the complete content across multiple pages.
 (GUIDES-28270)
 - The reading order of content in Native PDF output with accessibility settings enabled is incorrect.
 Page numbers from footers are read before the main content instead of at the end.
 (GUIDES-27790)
 - The color bar in Native PDF output does not stretch across the full page width and overlaps when the page size is customized, causing some color boxes to be hidden.
 (GUIDES-15505)
 - The CSS `:is()` pseudo-class selector is not honored in Native PDF output, resulting in styling differences compared to browser rendering.
 (GUIDES-11328)

-- When a map with a long name is added to a Map Collection, the map collection UI is rendered in a distorted layout.
-(GUIDES-42062)
+The aforementioned issues have been resolved with the New PDF engine.
+For more details, view (New PDF engine)

 ## Translation